 NIPPLE PADS.
 This is something that might easily get overlooked at first, but I guarantee after the first time your boobs leak at work and completely soak through your top you will never forget again.
 Talk about embarrassing!
 I preferred the washable nursing pads, but I hear good things about the disposable ones as well.
 Which ever you prefer, just be sure to wear them!

-Well, that about does it!
+Well, there you have it!
 Just remember this will be a trying time to say the least.
 I hope these tips help provide a little inspiration to get you through the transition period, and remember that it does get easier!
 Good luck!